Belle Meade Apartments

 The Belle Meade Apartments is a historic building in Belle Meade, Tennessee near Nashville.
+The building is he building is an early example of multi-family residential development in Belle Meade.

 Location

 The building is located at 715 Belle Meade Boulevard in Belle Meade, a city near Nashville, Tennessee.
 It stands opposite the Belle Meade Country Club.

 History

-The three-storey building was completed in 1917.
-It was built with investment from Albert Sidney Britt and Herbert H. Corson, two Nashville businessmen and early promoters of the new community of Belle Meade.
+The Belle Meade Apartments were constructed in 1917.
+Construction was funded by an investment from Albert Sidney Britt and Herbert H. Corson, two Nashville businessmen.
 Prominent tenants included William Jackson Elliston and James Cowdon Bradford Sr. (the founder of J.C.
 Bradford & Co.), Charles Davitt and Joseph Toy Howell, Sr. (then the president of the Cumberland Valley National Bank).

 In 1919, Herbert H. Corson purchased the building.
 After his death, it was inherited by his descendants.
 The City of Belle Meade was subsequently incorporated to ensure, by the enactment of zoning ordinances, that there would be no further apartment or other commercial development within the vicinity.